briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

 reservoir, pond, marsh, wetland, or waterway situated wholly or partly within the boundaries of the state, except those private waters which do not combine or affect a junction with surface water.
-Waters defined as sewerage systems, treatment works or disposal systems in [Section 6111.01][ORC Section 6111.01] of the Ohio Revised Code are not included.
+Waters defined as sewerage systems, treatment works or disposal systems in [Section 6111.01][ORC 6111.01] of the Ohio Revised Code are not included.

 64. _(lll)_ Watershed: The total drainage area contributing runoff to a single